 Scientific name: Nerodia c. clarkii (subspecies)

-The Gulf Saltmarsh Snake is a non-venomous species of snake that can be found in Alabama.
-These snakes are found in salt marshes and other coastal habitats along the Gulf of Mexico, where they feed primarily on small fish and other aquatic prey.
+The Gulf Saltmarsh Snake is a non-venomous species of snake and is found in salt marshes and other coastal habitats along the Gulf of Mexico, where they feed primarily on small fish and other aquatic prey.

 Gulf Saltmarsh Snakes are slender, brown, or gray in color and have distinctive light-colored stripes along the sides of their bodies.
 They grow to be an average of 30 inches in length and are well-adapted to life in salt marshes and other coastal habitats.